-The Plan, adopted April 1, 1994 and amended and restated January 1, 2014, is a defined contribution retirement plan covering eligible employees of Eagle Materials Inc. (the Company or Eagle Materials) and eligible employees of certain subsidiaries of the Company, which have adopted the Plan with the Company's consent.
-The Company and certain subsidiaries collectively comprise the "Participating Employers".
-The Plan is administered by an Administrative Committee (the Committee) appointed by the Board of Directors of the Company.
+The Plan, established April 1, 1994 and amended and restated January 1, 2014, is a defined contribution retirement plan covering eligible employees of Eagle Materials Inc. (the Company or Employer) and eligible employees of other related corporations which adopt the Plan with the Company's consent.
+The Company and certain subsidiaries collectively comprise the "Participating Employers."
+The Plan is administered by the Administrative Committee (the Committee) appointed by the Board of Directors of the Company.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).